NationalSecurityAgency/datawave/services/accumulo-service/README.md

    * https://localhost:8943/accumulo/v1/admin/listTables
    * https://localhost:8943/accumulo/v1/admin/listUsers
    * https://localhost:8943/accumulo/v1/admin/listUserPermissions/root
+   * Perform PUT and POST API operations with your preferred HTTP client, as desired

+   *Note*: The `stats` API is not functional when using the `mock` profile, as it requires that ZooKeeper and Accumulo Monitor instances are running

    See [sample_configuration/accumulo-dev.yml][accumulo-dev-yml] and configure as desired

 [UpdateRequest]:../accumulo-api/src/main/java/datawave/webservice/request/UpdateRequest.java
 [AdminController]:src/main/java/datawave/microservice/accumulo/admin/AdminController.java